 I have had an offer on a home accepted - what happens next?

-1. Push for the property to be taken off the market
+1. Insist that the seller takes the property off the market

-You will need a solicitor or conveyancer to handle the legal work for your sale.
+You will need a solicitor or conveyancer to handle the legal work for your purchase.

-Once your offer is accepted, the first thing the agent will do is ask you for your solicitors’ details.
-If you do not have yet have one, the agent will probably recommend one.
+Once your offer is accepted, the agent will ask for your solicitors’ details.
+If you do not have yet have a solicitor, the agent will probably refer one.

-It is important to act quickly – not having a solicitor will make the seller question your commitment.
-Nevertheless, you should think twice before accepting the agent’s recommendation.
+You will need to act quickly.
+Not having a solicitor at this stage might prompt the seller to question your commitment.
+Nevertheless, you should think twice before accepting the agent’s referral.

 Shop around, get a recommendation from family or friends, read reviews.

-The right solicitor can be the difference between a smooth and successful purchase and an expensive stressful process that ends in the purchase falling through.
+The right solicitor can be the difference between a stress-free move and an expensive stressful process that results in the purchase falling through.

 3. Choose the best mortgage product

-Ideally you will have mortgage in principle from the lender. as this will demonstrate to the seller that you are serious about proceeding quickly.
+A DIP can significantly speed up the mortgage offer and it will demonstrate to the seller that you are serious about proceeding quickly.

 If you have not yet arranged your finances, you need to move quickly.

-Sure, you can compare mortgages on an online comparison site.
-It might make more sense at this stage to speak to a mortgage broker who may be able to help fast track your mortgage application.
-Either way, let then seller know ow what you are doing.
-Proactive communication can buy a lot of good will.
+You could compare mortgages on an online comparison site.
+However, if you have left it a bit late you could speak to a mortgage broker who may be able to help fast track your application.
+Either way, let then seller know what you are doing.
+Proactive communication can buy a lot of goodwill.

 - Proof of ID